apache/incubator-graphar/docs/user-guide/spark-lib.rst

 Get from Maven
 ```````````````

-You can include graphar as a dependency in your maven project
+You can include GraphAr as a dependency in your maven project

 .. code-block:: shell